Understanding Codespaces

 - Reduce costs - GitHub provides free hours each month

-This is different and more serious.
-When a Codespace is deleted, it's gone forever—like formatting your computer's hard drive.
+This is more serious.
+When a Codespace is deleted, it's gone forever - like formatting your computer's hard drive.

-Any changes you made but didn't push to GitHub are lost forever
+- Any changes you didn't push to GitHub are lost

 When Does Deletion Happen?

-Codespaces are automatically deleted after 30 days of inactivity.
-This means:
+Codespaces are automatically deleted after 30 days of inactivity:

 Here's the good news: your code is safe in GitHub!